firegloves-bundles/standard-demo-bundle/resources/administration/js/ckeditor/plugins/wsc/README.md

 WebSpellChecker Dialog Plugin for CKEditor 4
 ===============================

-WebSpellChecker Dialog (WSC Dialog) provides distraction-free proofreading, checking the whole textâs spelling and grammar on-click in a separate pop-up window.
+WebSpellChecker Dialog (WSC Dialog) provides distraction-free proofreading, checking the whole text’s spelling and grammar on-click in a separate pop-up window.

 ![WSC Dialog Plugin for CKEditor 4 View](https://webspellchecker.com/app/images/wsc_dialog_plugin_for_ckeditor4.png)

 This plugin brings the multi-language WSC Dialog functionality into CKEditor 4.
 It is integrated by default starting with [Standard Package of CKEditor 4](https://ckeditor.com/ckeditor-4/download/).
 You can find it on the CKEditor 4 toolbar panel under the ABC button (Check Spelling).

-If your version of CKEditor doesnât have WSC Dialog built-in, you can easily add it by following the steps outlined in the Get Started section.
+If your version of CKEditor doesn’t have WSC Dialog built-in, you can easily add it by following the steps outlined in the Get Started section.

 The default version of WSC Dialog plugin for CKEditor 4 is using the free services of WebSpellChecker.
 It is provided with a banner ad and has some [limitations](https://docs.webspellchecker.net/display/WebSpellCheckerCloud/Free+and+Paid+WebSpellChecker+Cloud+Services+Comparison+for+CKEditor).